Everbridge (NASDAQ:EVBG) Updates Q4 2022 Earnings Guidance

 Everbridge (NASDAQ:EVBG – Get Rating) updated its fourth quarter 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $0.30-$0.31 for the period, compared to the consensus earnings per share estimate of $0.16.
 The company issued revenue guidance of $116.00 million-$116.40 million, compared to the consensus revenue estimate of $116.18 million.
 Everbridge also updated its FY 2022 guidance to $0.59-$0.60 EPS.

-Several brokerages recently weighed in on EVBG.
-Stifel Nicolaus increased their price target on Everbridge from $32.00 to $38.00 and gave the stock a hold rating in a report on Friday, August 26th.
-Canaccord Genuity Group decreased their price target on Everbridge from $55.00 to $40.00 in a report on Wednesday, November 9th.
-StockNews.com raised Everbridge from a sell rating to a hold rating in a report on Wednesday, November 16th.
-Raymond James decreased their price target on Everbridge from $38.00 to $32.00 and set an outperform rating for the company in a report on Wednesday, November 9th.
-Finally, Truist Financial raised their target price on Everbridge from $31.00 to $38.00 and gave the company a hold rating in a report on Tuesday, August 30th.
-Two research analysts have rated the stock with a sell rating, nine have issued a hold rating and four have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company presently has a consensus rating of Hold and an average price target of $62.92.
+A number of equities research analysts recently weighed in on the company.
+StockNews.com raised Everbridge from a sell rating to a hold rating in a research report on Wednesday, November 16th.
+Truist Financial raised their price objective on Everbridge from $31.00 to $38.00 and gave the company a hold rating in a research report on Tuesday, August 30th.
+Raymond James dropped their price objective on Everbridge from $38.00 to $32.00 and set an outperform rating on the stock in a research report on Wednesday, November 9th.
+Stifel Nicolaus increased their price target on Everbridge from $32.00 to $38.00 and gave the company a hold rating in a research note on Friday, August 26th.
+Finally, Canaccord Genuity Group decreased their price target on Everbridge from $55.00 to $40.00 in a research note on Wednesday, November 9th.
+Two analysts have rated the stock with a sell rating, five have assigned a hold rating and three have issued a buy rating to the company.
+According to data from MarketBeat.com, the company presently has an average rating of Hold and an average price target of $41.80.

-In related news, EVP Vernon Irvin sold 4,443 shares of Everbridge stock in a transaction dated Wednesday, November 9th.
-The stock was sold at an average price of $27.85, for a total transaction of $123,737.55.
-Following the completion of the sale, the executive vice president now owns 22,501 shares in the company, valued at approximately $626,652.85.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-In the last quarter, insiders sold 8,685 shares of company stock worth $256,865.
-0.44% of the stock is owned by corporate insiders.
+In other news, EVP Vernon Irvin sold 4,443 shares of the firm’s stock in a transaction dated Wednesday, November 9th.
+The stock was sold at an average price of $27.85, for a total value of $123,737.55.
+Following the completion of the transaction, the executive vice president now directly owns 22,501 shares in the company, valued at $626,652.85.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Insiders sold a total of 8,685 shares of company stock worth $256,865 over the last three months.
+0.44% of the stock is currently owned by insiders.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in EVBG.
-US Bancorp DE increased its position in Everbridge by 53.1% during the 1st quarter.
-US Bancorp DE now owns 4,527 shares of the technology company’s stock worth $197,000 after purchasing an additional 1,570 shares in the last quarter.
-PNC Financial Services Group Inc. grew its holdings in Everbridge by 42.4% in the 1st quarter.
-PNC Financial Services Group Inc. now owns 4,702 shares of the technology company’s stock valued at $205,000 after buying an additional 1,399 shares during the period.
-MetLife Investment Management LLC purchased a new stake in Everbridge in the 1st quarter valued at about $111,000.
-Great West Life Assurance Co.
-Can grew its holdings in Everbridge by 68.5% in the 1st quarter.
-Great West Life Assurance Co.
-Can now owns 133,250 shares of the technology company’s stock valued at $5,957,000 after buying an additional 54,153 shares during the period.
-Finally, Synovus Financial Corp grew its holdings in Everbridge by 38.0% in the 1st quarter.
-Synovus Financial Corp now owns 6,595 shares of the technology company’s stock valued at $286,000 after buying an additional 1,817 shares during the period.
-Hedge funds and other institutional investors own 96.47% of the company’s stock.
+Several institutional investors have recently bought and sold shares of EVBG.
+Vanguard Group Inc. raised its position in Everbridge by 14.5% during the first quarter.
+Vanguard Group Inc. now owns 4,047,870 shares of the technology company’s stock valued at $176,649,000 after acquiring an additional 511,847 shares in the last quarter.
+Washington Harbour Partners LP acquired a new stake in Everbridge in the first quarter valued at approximately $14,314,000.
+First Trust Advisors LP grew its holdings in Everbridge by 61.9% in the first quarter.
+First Trust Advisors LP now owns 797,030 shares of the technology company’s stock valued at $34,782,000 after purchasing an additional 304,867 shares during the period.
+Northern Trust Corp grew its holdings in Everbridge by 96.4% in the second quarter.
+Northern Trust Corp now owns 393,419 shares of the technology company’s stock valued at $10,972,000 after purchasing an additional 193,145 shares during the period.
+Finally, Renaissance Technologies LLC acquired a new stake in Everbridge in the first quarter valued at approximately $3,509,000.
+96.47% of the stock is currently owned by hedge funds and other institutional investors.

 About Everbridge